highfidelity/hifi-content/usefulUtilities/unmuteZone/README.md

 2. Select the zone entity with the Create Tool
 3. Add `unmuteZoneClient.js` to the "Script" section

+## Exclusions
+- Push-to-talk is unaffected in the zone

 # Releases

 ## 2019-04-09_7-00-00 :: [df7677bc](https://github.com/highfidelity/hifi-content/commit/df7677bc)